 Under Channel, click on the dropdown menu to select the channel you want your Zap to send messages to.

 You have several options for Message Text Format: Plain, XML, and Markdown.
 If you don't need any special formatting, such as links or bolded text, Plain will be fine.
 Since we want to bold and hyperlink text, we're going to select Markdown.

 Now it's time to customize our message text.
-Click on Type or insert... under Message Text to start formatting your message.
+Click inside the Message Text field to start formatting your message.

-Since we want to send meeting reminders to our channel, we want some of the meeting information in the calendar invite to show up in our message.
+Since we want to send the latest form submissions to our channel, we want some of the submission information from the form to show up in our message.

-You can use Google Calendar information as placeholders or type in your own text that will appear each time your Zap runs, or a combination of the two.
+You can use Typeform information as placeholders or type in your own text that will appear each time your Zap runs, or a combination of the two.

-When you select data from the dropdown menu, it will act as a placeholder field; any time our Zap triggers before an event, Zapier will dynamically populate our chosen fields with the upcoming event information.
+When you select data from the dropdown menu, it will act as a placeholder field; any time our Zap triggers before an event, Zapier will dynamically populate our chosen fields with the latest form responses.

-You can also type in text that will show up every time your Zap.
-In our example, I added text announcing an upcoming activity, a 15-minute warning, and an invite to join the call—with some Markdown included.
+You can also type in text that will show up every time your Zap runs.
+In our example, I added field text in a bulleted list—with some Markdown included.